< back to Blog home

 You don't always need sophisticated fruit infusions and an orange bitters recipe to create a tasty cocktail.
 The Tom Collins is the perfect example of how easily sourced ingredients can be combined to produce a classic and popular cocktail.

 The Tom Collins has appeared in the best cocktail recipe books and remains popular through the present day.
-It combines gin (see: what is gin made from) with a few sweet ingredients to produce one of the most refreshing summer cocktails.
+It combines gin (see: what is gin made from) with a few sweet ingredients to produce one of the most refreshing summer cocktails and gin cocktails, too.
 It’s a member of the Collins family of drinks whose primary differences are the base liquor.

 It's perfect for hot afternoons by the pool or warm evenings in the garden.
 But making an outstanding Tom Collins can also provide customer satisfaction and boost bar profitability if you're running a bar.
 It can also boost your sales on National Cocktail Day.